7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

-So you blast the air conditioning to cool down your homes as much as possible.
-Then you get your AC bill and it’s twice what you expected.
+The summer heat is unbearable.
+It’s hard to focus on anything when you’re uncomfortably hot indoors.
+So, you blast the air conditioning to cool down your home as much as possible.
+Then you get your AC bill, and it’s twice what you expected.
 Yikes.

 What Can Make Your Home Steamy During the Summer